 This page’s content is provided for general informational purposes only and should not be construed as legal advice on any subject.
 Clients and others who receive this content should not act or refrain from acting based on the content of this website without first seeking appropriate legal or other professional advice from a licensed attorney on the specific facts and circumstances at issue.

-If you’ve been injured due to someone else’s negligence and want to learn more about accidents on construction sites in NYC, Eric Righman, Esq. is here to help.
+If you’ve been injured due to someone else’s negligence and want to learn more about accidents on construction sites in NYC, Eric Richman, Esq. is here to help.
 Click to Call Us at 800-801-9655 or request a free consultation online.

 Common Types of Construction Accidents